nebulab/playbook/source/people-ops/travel-policy.html.md

 for the lost time, but working is not mandatory since not everyone is comfortable working while on the move.

-If you miss your because of reasons not caused by Nebulab or the carrier, you will have to reach the destination at your expense, if possible.
+If you miss yours because of reasons not caused by Nebulab or the carrier, you will have to reach the destination at your expense, if possible.

 ### Trains